-What is an activity diagram?
-An activity diagram visually presents a series of actions or flow of control in a system similar to a flowchart and a data flow diagram.
+An activity diagram visually presents a series of actions or flow of control in a system similar to a flowchart or a data flow diagram.
 Activity diagrams are often used in business process modeling.
 They can also describe the steps in a use case diagram.
 Activities modeled can be sequential and concurrent.
 In both cases an activity diagram will have a beginning and an end.

 Basic Activity Diagram Notations and Symbols